1993 Everest Air Dornier 228 crash: Aircraft

 The aircraft involved was a Dornier 228 bearing the registration 9N-ACL.
 It was built by Dornier Flugzeugwerke in 1984 and was operated by several German airlines and later in the Marshall Islands before being purchased by Everest Air in 1992.

-Incident
+Accident

 The aircraft was flying from Tribhuvan International Airport in Kathmandu to Bharatpur Airport.
 There were sixteen passengers, two pilots and a flight attendant on board.
 After taking off at 14:29 local time (10:29 UTC), there was normal contact until 14:45.
 After that time, contact was lost.
 The plane crashed at 14:51.
 The wreckage was found on Chule Ghopte hill.

 Passengers and crew

 The plane was flown by a Nepali captain and an Indian first officer.
 Another pilot of Nepal Airlines presumed that the co-pilot was unaware of the mountainous terrain of Nepal.
-Most of the Nepali passengers were employees of the Ministry of Health on their way to Terraiareas affected by the 1993 Nepal floods.
+Most of the Nepali passengers were employees of the Ministry of Health on their way to Terrai areas affected by the 1993 Nepal floods.